Each year according to the International

 Shipi Yard Weld Rework Cost Reduction Savings Per-Ship:

-The initial weld improvement results revealed an instant savings of four million dollars.
-With management - engineering and supervision focus on maintaining the skills - process control expertise required, the reduction in weld rework costs will continue and could easily reach 7 million dollars on each oil tanker produced.
+The initial weld improvement results revealed an instant savings of six million dollars.
+With management - engineering and supervision focus on maintaining the skills - process control expertise required, the reduction in weld rework costs will continue and could easily reach 7 to 8 million dollars on each tanker or container vessel produced.

 Ship Yard Weld Cost Reduction from Increased Weld Productivity: